Importance and Mission

 PTTEP has incorporated a Human Rights Due Diligence Process into its Human Rights Management System.
 The due diligence covers human rights-related risk assessment, mitigation plan and measures for medium to high risks, and monitoring of such risks.
 In 2020, PTTEP outsourced independent human rights specialists to advise and review its risk assessment process and Human Rights Due Diligence (HRDD).

 PTTEP Human Rights Management System clearly specifies the required identification of human rights issues which are classified into 5 main groups based on their involvement: personnel, community, supply chain, environment and security.
-Such identification also includes the vulnerable like children, ethnic minorities, indigenous people and migrant workers.
-Risk levels are assessed in accordance with 2 factors: the likelihood and its impact, being aligned with PTT Group’s requirements, UN Global Compact's due diligence guidelines and IPIECA’s practices.
+Such identification includes employees, third-party employees and vulnerable groups such as underprivileged people, LGBTQI+, elderly, children, ethnic minorities, indigenous people and migrant workers.
+PTTEP assesses human rights issues based on 2 factors: likelihood and impact, being aligned with PTTEP Human Rights Policy, PTT Group's Risk Assessment Framework, UN Global Compact's due diligence guidelines and IPIECA's practices.

-The Company has been conducting human rights risk assessment annually since 2014 to assess risks, directly and indirectly caused by the Company's operations, and to determine mitigation measures.
+The Company has been conducting human rights risk assessment annually since 2014 covering our own operations, throughout business value chain, other activities related to our business and new business relations (mergers, acquisitions, joint ventures, etc.) to assess risks, directly and indirectly caused by the Company, and to determine mitigation measures.
 All identified risks, which cover the risks from key activities of both onshore and offshore assets in every phase; for example, seismic survey, exploration and appraisal drilling, development and production, recruitment, supply chain management and security management from the start of M&A due diligence through decommissioning, are to be recorded in PTTEP's Human Rights Risk Register.

 PTTEP's human rights risk assessment in 2022 covered 100% of operating assets, non-operated joint ventures and Tier-1 suppliers.
 The result showed 13% of the Company's activities contained medium-level human rights risks which involved 3 salient issues: (1) personnel and contractors' health, safety, and welfare; (2) security management in sensitive area; and (3) health, safety and quality of life of the local community.
 The issues have been addressed by PTTEP's practices under Safety, Security, Health and Environment (SSHE) Management System, Human Rights Management System, and Issue and Stakeholder Management System, and the Company found no high residual risk.

-To prevent and reduce potential violation, the Company requires the monitoring of medium-to-high-level risks.
+To prevent and reduce potential violation, the Company conducts a systematic and regular review of the risk mapping of potential issues and requires the monitoring of medium-to-high-level risks.
 Although there were only medium-level risks identified in the 2022 assessment, the Company exercised high alert monitoring on 3 operating sites (18% of 17 operating assets) and 3 non-operated Joint Venture sites (14% of 22 non-operating Joint Venture assets).
-The aforementioned sites were monitored and mitigation plans were 100% prepared.
+The aforementioned sites were monitored and mitigation plans including remediation were 100% prepared.

 In addition, the Company has continuously followed up on the progress of Mozambique Area 1 Project (a non-operating joint venture in which PTTEP holding 8.5% shares), particularly on the relocation of the community.
 To ensure that the resettlement is well organized, PTTEP and its partners have worked on a resettlement program, community engagement and other actions in accordance with international standards to ensure fair treatment and minimize the impact on the livelihood of the local community.
 The resettlement program along with community development programs supports the settlers' adjustment and improves their quality of life and the standard of living while promoting self-reliance through supports on agriculture, local business for living, transportation, and community water system, etc.

 As of 2020, the construction of accommodations for Phase 2 resettlement was completed as planned and the relocation of the community is underway.
 However, the unrest situation in the project area in the beginning of 2021 has stalled the progress.
 The Project is in full cooperation with the government of Mozambique to provide humanitarian supports to the resettlement-affected population where possible.
-PTTEP truly hopes the situation will resolve soon.
+In 2023, an assessment of the humanitarian situation was conducted to evaluate the actions carried out by Mozambique Area 1 Project in this respect and to recommend any additional actions to improve the socio-economic and human rights situation in the project area.
+A follow-up mission to monitor the implementation of this action plan will be carried out at the request of the project partners to ensure successful implementation.

 In the annual human rights risk assessment for 2022, PTTEP identified the risks from Yadana and Zawtika projects following the coup in the Republic of the Union of Myanmar.
 The risks chiefly concerned the safety of employees and contractors at the operational sites as well as the operation integrity which could impact energy security.
 Currently, both projects supply natural gas for the generating of electricity which is basic necessity for improving people's standard of living, driving economic growth and developing the country.
 Besides, an equitable access to energy is a fundamental human right that all people are entitled to.
 The Company has been closely monitoring the situation with a primary concern on the employees' safety and the Republic of the Union of Myanmar's energy security.
 Under these challenging circumstances, the Company has followed the crisis management and business continuity plans to minimize impacts and create understanding as explained above.
 PTTEP aligns with international human rights standards and honor the cultures, traditions, values and applicable laws of all countries where we operate, including the Republic of the Union of Myanmar.